gluwa/creditcoin-docs/wallets/graphical-user-interface/subwallet.md

 ![Connected Astar](../../.gitbook/assets/subwallet/subwallet-19.png)

 > :memo: **Note**
-    Creditcoint is a Substrate-native chain, so you will only be able to view and interact with Creditcoin using a Substrate account.
+    Creditcoin is a Substrate-native chain, so you will only be able to view and interact with Creditcoin using a Substrate account.

 ## Receive token